 While the elect are parties of the covenant of grace (Jer.
 31:31–34), they always approach God in Christ as Mediator and surety.
 The Father Himself, who predestined them to adoption as sons in Christ, is pleased with them (Eph.
 1:5).
 The Father so loved the world that He gave His only begotten Son that whoever believes in Him might be saved (John 3:16).
 God showed that He is love in that “he sent his only Son into the world, so that we might live through him” (1 John 4:9).
 God abides in us and His love abides in us “because he has given us of his Spirit” (1 John 4:13).
 The Mediator of the covenant of grace brings the Father’s plan to fruition for the elect, and the Holy Spirit brings us to God and keeps us in fellowship with Him through faith in Christ.

 Christ did not come to save everyone.
 Faith unites us, the bride, to Christ, the Bridegroom, and Christ unites us to God.
 The Friend of the Bridegroom, the Holy Spirit, engages us to Christ and will consummate this engagement in the marriage supper of the Lamb (Rev. 19:6–9).
 To which covenant do we belong?
 The covenant of works or the covenant of grace?
 How do we know?
 Do we live by faith in the Son of God who loved us and gave Himself for us (Gal.
 2:20)?
 Or do we rest in our own works?

-Editor’s Note: This post is part of a series.
+Editor’s Note: This post is part of a series and was originally published on April 3, 2020.
 Previous post.
 Next post.